tom-redis/jedis-csv-loader/README.md

 #1 Download the repository from GIT (this uses maven as the build tool)

-#2 Create config.properties with connection details (use sample-config.properties as the template)
+#2 Create a .properties with connection details (use config.properties as the template)

-redis.host=localhost
-redis.port=6379
-redis.user=default
-redis.password=<password>
-data.file=./Subscriptions-10.csv.csv
-data.record.limit=0
-data.key.prefix=subscriptions:
-data.header.field=SubscriberID
-data.detail.field=DependantUniqueID
-data.detail.attr.name=dependants

-#3 Edit the App.java specify the path the csv file you wish to load.

-#4 Execute App.java
+#3 Execute App.java